Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ### One-liner Description
 ```
-SendVelo is the approval platform for teams creating content in ChatGPT.
+Thumbway is the approval platform for teams creating content in ChatGPT.
 Write in ChatGPT, send for approval with one command, get sign-off in minutes.
 ```

 ---